 To make crispy Murukku, start by cooking the split skinless black gram lentils (urad dal).
 I used my regular pressure cooker to cook the urad dal.
 The ratio of urad to the water I used is ½:2.
 Cook it for about 4 whistles just like you would cook regular dal.
 It should be cooked thoroughly so it can be mashed well.

 Once the steam has been released, transfer it to a bowl and mash it with a whisk or the back of a spoon.
-When you can handle the heat, add the rice flour, the rest of the ingredients melted butter, cumin seeds, sesame seeds, and asafoetida to form a smooth dough.
+When you can handle the heat, add the rice flour, the rest of the ingredients, melted butter, cumin seeds, sesame seeds, and asafoetida to form a smooth dough.

 To Shape the Murukkus

-Use a Murukku maker or Murukku press with a star tip.
-Make a medium-sized ball using the Murukku dough and place it into the press.
-Shape out the Murukkus by pressing the dough in the maker, rotating the lever on the top, and shaping it into spirals as it comes out of the maker.
-Feel free to use your hand to get the right shape.
+- Shape out the Murukkus by pressing the dough in the maker, rotating the lever on the top, and shaping it into spirals as it comes out of the maker.

-Place them on paper towels, so they can be ready for frying.
-Next deep-fry the Murukkus in high to medium-hot oil.
+- Deep-fry the Murukkus in high to medium-hot oil.
 Take care not to overcrowd when frying and add them one at a time to maintain the heat.

 To make the Murukku dough in an Instant Pot

-Cook the split black gram lentils (urad dal ) using the pot-in-pot method.
-Add a cup of water to the inner pot.
-To cook the urad dal use 1: 1.5 cups water in the other container used for cooking.
-Cook on high pressure for about 25 mins and let the steam release naturally.
+- Cook on high pressure for about 25 mins and let the steam release naturally.
 Next, follow the steps in the recipe as usual.

 What type of Murukku Maker to use?

 There are many kinds of murukku makers to purchase these days.
-The one that I have is a brass one which has many different tips and molds.
+The one that I have is a brass one, which has many different tips and molds.
 You can use them and try various interesting shapes as well.

 Hope you enjoyed reading this post on Murukkus.
 If you like savory snacks, do check out my section on traditional Indian appetizers.